- iPad initiative

 Hospitality Management takes students beyond the idea of customer service and into the idea of providing a customer experience.
 Graduates from this Major will cover the key areas of hospitality of food & beverage, accommodation and event management, coupled with engaged units offering industry related projects.
 The aim is to develop a career focus for graduates capable of managing hotels, resorts, clubs, food-service enterprises or other service-oriented businesses.
 The course provides specialised education in areas important to the hospitality industry such as hospitality operations management, planning and design of hospitality facilities, business management, industry research projects and an overview of the hospitality industry.

 This Major relates to management careers in contemporary private, public or not-for-profit organisations in Australia and abroad.
 Students undertake a sequence of units that, through the recognition of specific attributes required for a broad management career, enhance their capacity to initiate valued change and contribute in the complex field of management.
 The development of applied strategic knowledge provides strong analytical outcomes directed at understanding the impact managers have on organisational decision making.
-Change and strategic management knowledge is developed to assist students in applying the concepts of organisational ethics and social responsibility.
+Leadership, change and strategic management knowledge is developed to assist students in applying the concepts of organisational ethics and social responsibility.

 This Major satisfies the educational requirements for recognition as a Certified Practising Marketer and eligibility for membership of the Australian Marketing Institute and the Australian Market and Social Research Society.
 This Major prepares students for a career in any of the diverse fields of marketing in industry, commerce and in not-for-profit and government organisations.